Immigration in New York State, 1650-1950

 Immigrants built a vibrant, diverse and modern New York State.
 However, the arrival of European immigrants was also incredibly disruptive.
 Indigenous people were pushed off of their lands.
 Enslaved, indentured, and otherwise subjugated populations were exploited in the establishment of the state.
 Our history bears those imprints, as well as many more positive outcomes.
 Immigrants have come to New York for many reasons: to escape persecution, to improve their economic outlook, and to build new lives.

 Even in a nation built by immigrants, new arrivals were not always welcomed.
 Throughout our history, laws and policies restricted immigration.
 New arrivals have faced discrimination and unsafe environments.
-Despite these challenges, immigrants’ experiences and cultures have enriched our state and shaped our history.
+Despite these challenges and injustices, immigrants’ experiences, knowledge, and cultures have enriched our state and shaped our history.
+Immigrants will continue to build a vibrant, diverse, and modern New York State.

 This exhibit focuses on historic immigration to New York State from 1650 to 1950.
 Our story begins with the arrival of Dutch settlers and continues through the end of the World Wars.
 Like much of the general documentary record, New York Heritage Digital Collections lacks significant representation of immigrants— particularly more recent immigration to New York.
 To address this shortcoming, New York Heritage is actively prioritizing the addition of materials depicting under-represented groups.
 If you or your institution has material of note, please reach out to us.